BenKluger/chalkboard/README.md

 ## Wireframe

+Difference between wireframe/sitemap and final website structure:
+  Overall they were much the same, with few differences - namely, an extra one or two intermediary pages between two sections of the website, such as going between "My Courses" to finally creating an assignment.

 ###### Desktop:

 A "Sign up" page was not included in the wireframe, but will be included in the actual website.